It’s been a while, hasn’t it? Almost a month.

 Ultimately, the tenants right to refuse access will take presidency over any clause impeding the tenants right to “quiet enjoyment”, unless there is a genuine emergency.
 Section 11 clarifies that if there is an emergency the landlord can enter without permission, which I’m assuming is something like a heavily leaking/burst water pipe or fire.
 I suppose you could, in theory, strategically throw a rock through the window and dislodge an exposed pipe.
 Err… good luck with that one.

-The biggest issue ALL landlords should fear when contemplating the notion of entering a property without consent from the tenant is the prospect of harassment charges for “forcing entry”.
-It’s very real.
+The biggest consequence ALL landlords should fear when contemplating the notion of entering a property without consent from the tenant is the prospect of harassment charges for “forcing entry” It’s very real.
 And scary.
 You definitely don’t want that allegation hanging over your sorry little peanut-head.
 I wouldn’t risk it.
 It’s also worth bearing in mind (in case you actually want to act on your mindless stupidity), Judges are generally in favour of the poor vulnerable tenants in these situations, so it’s practically financial suicide for landlords.
 Trespasser be warned.

 I’d personally rather wait until the tenant vacates and subsequently risk having a longer void period, even if that means reluctantly swallowing the extra costs.
 It’s a total suck-fest, but that’s the reality of the situation as far as I’m concerned.